DongyoonKim-Roy/AndroidNote/MVVM.md

   - Functionality
     - The model can be thought of as the part of the code that handles data retrieval, storage, and business rules.
     - It is independent of the UI and provides data to the ViewModel in a format that can be easily consumed.
+  ## View
+  - Definition
+    - Represents the data and business logic of the application.
+    - It is responsible for managing the data and rules of the application.
+  - Functionality
+    - The model can be thought of as the part of the code that handles data retrieval, storage, and business rules.
+    - It is independent of the UI and provides data to the ViewModel in a format that can be easily consumed.